kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 rapid progress.
 Dr. Workman would call these formations "nieves penitentes, sérac variety.”
 The term *nieves penitentes* is generally used to designate specific surface formations of the snow in the Andes mountains and other places, caused cither by melting or by the wind.
-Dr. Workman has, i repeated publications,^[^1307]^ urged its extension to all the manifold projections and protuberances which render uneven the surface of mountain ice or snow, and has created at will a complicated classification, distinguishing eight varieties and
+Dr. Workman has, in repeated publications,^[^1307]^ urged its extension to all the manifold projections and protuberances which render uneven the surface of mountain ice or snow, and has created at will a complicated classification, distinguishing eight varieties and